 Shocking Evidence of Corruption in Higher Education Reporting

-on Student Loans
+U.S. Government Profits Billions of Dollars on Student Loans

-Injustice for All is a special report that takes readers on a journey which began in 1987, explaining why funding drives education laws and regulations.
+Injustice for All is a special report that takes readers on a journey that began in 1987, explaining why funding drives education laws and regulations.
 The residual effects of the battle over funds have led to data manipulation and inaccurate reporting to support misguided beliefs and agendas that have little to do with educating America and point to keeping the profits from student loans in the U.S. government general fund.

 Publicly available reports based on this manipulated data are designed to sway public opinion about higher education by hiding the truth about the prevalence of substandard performance at non-profit public institutions while hiding the fact that over half of all for-profit institutions have default rates under 15%, are high-performing and provide essential training to at-risk students.